itsToggle/plex_debrid/README.md

 >  1. Create a plex 'movie' library of the mounted virtual drive or add the virtual drive to an existing 'movie' library.
 >  2. Create a plex 'shows' library of the mounted virtual drive or add the virtual drive to an existing 'shows' library.
 >  3. *If you are running rclone on a Linux based OS and Plex cant find your mounted virtual drive, try adding the mounting tag '--allow-other'*
->  4. *Recommendation: disable 'video preview thumbnails', ~disable 'intro detection'~, disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic*
+>  4. *Recommendation: disable 'video preview thumbnails', disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic*
+>  5. Disable the libary setting "Empty trash after every scan", to make sure that no content is removed accidentaly
->  5. You and your home users can now stream cached torrents from your debrid service/s!
+>  6. You and your home users can now stream cached torrents from your debrid service/s!
 >
 >  </details>